maxsitt/insect-detect-docs/docs/index.md

 !!! failure "Not implemented (yet)"

-    - high attraction of the flower platform for a wide range of insect taxa
     - on-device classification and analysis
     - real-time data transfer (e.g. via LTE/LoRaWAN module)
     - comparison with traditional monitoring methods (validation)